jwhitham/HeadlessDoom/BUGS.md

 To reduce such problems, `open` is renamed to `dopen`.

-# DSB-18 - Uninitialised local variables
+# DSB-18 - Uninitialized local variables

 Some functions contain local variables that might be used before being assigned, as a result of an unexpected code path being taken.
-For example, in `EV_BuildStairs`, the value of the local variable `stairsize` will be uninitialised if `type` is not one of two expected values.
+For example, in `EV_BuildStairs`, the value of the local variable `stairsize` will be uninitialized if `type` is not one of two expected values.

 Although other values of `type` may be impossible, the compiler cannot determine this, and initialisation is a good idea to prevent unpredictable